DominicOram/mx-bluesky-fork/docs/developer/general/how-to/dev-ops/lint.rst

 Fixing issues
 -------------

-If black reports an issue you can tell it to reformat all the files in the repository::
+If ruff reports an issue you can attempt to automatically reformat all the files in the repository::

-    $ black .
+    $ ruff check --fix .

 If you get any ruff issues you will have to fix those manually.

 VSCode support
 --------------

-The ``.vscode/settings.json`` will run black and isort formatters as well as flake8 checking on save.
+The ``.vscode/settings.json`` will run linters and formatters on save.
 Issues will be highlighted in the editor window.